 Reduce the heat to low.

-Cover the pan with a tight-fitting lid and cook undisturbed for 20-25 minutes until all the liquid is absorbed by the rice and the rice is cooked.
+Cover the pan with a tight-fitting lid and cook undisturbed for 20-25 minutes until the rice has absorbed all the liquid and is cooked.

 Remove the pan from the heat and let the rice rest for 5 minutes.